 Source: this data was collected through surveys to 2,925 middle and middle-low income individuals in Paraguay.
-Note: for the "type of financing", rows do not add to 100%.
-Remaining shares correspond to other forms of financing, gifts or for when the case where the owner does not remember how the durable was acquired.
+Note: columns under the heading "type of financing" do not add up to 100%.
+Remaining shares correspond to other forms of financing, gifts or for cases when the owner does not remember how the durable in question was acquired.